v-cakoll/docs.pl-pl/docs/csharp/programming-guide/concepts/async/handling-reentrancy-in-async-apps.md

     }
     ```

-3. Ustaw `cts` na inną wartość, która reprezentuje bieżący proces.
+3. Ustaw `cts` inną wartość, która reprezentuje bieżący proces.

     ```csharp
     // *** Now set cts to a new value that you can use to cancel the current process